MagnusThome/RejsaRubberTrac/README.md

 The temperature part is rock stable and Bluetooth BLE seems to be running very nicely.
 But the distance sensor can at rare occasions hang, maybe a watchdog function needs to be added?
 The whole kit has NOT yet been properly field tested, just bench tests so far.

-A small enclosure to 3D-print must be designed.
-This will include a design that protects the sensors and a snap-in holder so the whole enclosure can easily be removed and put back on the car.
+You can make your own enclosure of course but a small enclosure to 3D-print is being designed.
+This will include a design that enables changing the mounting angle to get the sensors aiming at the right spot on the tire, protection for the sensors and a snap-in holder so the whole enclosure can easily be removed to be recharged and later put back on the car.
 If printed in nylon/carbon fiber it will be very light and strong to endure the harsh environment in the wheel well.
+Files to print this enclousre will of course be freely available.

 A small IR-transparent sensor protection window is on it's way to be sourced too.